Planteome/plant-stress-ontology/README.md

 # ontology-of-plant-stress

-This ontology contains stresses that a plant encounters, both biotic and abiotic.
+This ontology describes biotic and abiotic stresses that a plant may encounter.

 ## Versions